HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/limitations_requirements.md

 -   **Container platform capacity resource requirements**:

-    The following table outlines the default minimum capacity of container resources requested by the HCL DX 9.5 Container Components in the Helm-based deployments, as well as the number of Pods required of each component.
+    The following table outlines the minimal possible amount of resource requests by the HCL DX 9.5 Container Components in the Helm-based deployments, as well as the minimum of Pods required of each component.
+If you want to use this minimal configuration, adjust the resource requests in your `custom-values.yaml` accordingly.

     |Component|Pod Minimum CPU|Pod Maximum CPU|Pod Minimum Memory|Pod Maximum Memory|No. of Pods Minimum|
     |---------|-------------|---------------|------------------|-------------------|-------------------|